odinuv/web/en/apv/articles/javascript/index.md

 console.log(s1 + s2);
 {% endhighlight %}

-JavaScript is more strict with type conversions, sometimes you have to use `parseInt()` or `parseFloat()` functions to convert string variable into number:
+JavaScript is more strict with type conversions than PHP (or just different), sometimes you have to use `parseInt()` or `parseFloat()` functions to convert string variable into number:

 {% highlight javascript %}
 var a = "5";